 Uninsured Motorist (UM) and Underinsured Motorist (UIM) coverages help protect you if you are involved in an accident with a driver who does not have insurance or does not have enough insurance to cover the costs of any damages.

 With the prevalence of uninsured drivers on the road, it is more important than ever to have UM/ UIM coverage on your insurance policy.
 Many states, including Louisiana, require all policies to include uninsured motorist coverage now.
 It is automatically added unless you opt-out in writing.

-Have you been involved in an auto accident with a Lyft vehicle?
+Have you been involved in an auto accident with an Uber or Lyft vehicle?
 Was the other driver uninsured or underinsured?
 The professional personal injury attorneys at Cueria Law Firm can help you determine the best course of action so you can recover any damages owed to you.

 Do you have questions about property damage, who will pay your medical bills, and how much compensation you will get from your auto accident?